vsevolod-oparin/comfyui-kandinsky22/README.md

 ```

 **Note 1**: Git won't show much of the progress.
 You'll need to wait till the model will be downloaded.

-**Note 2**: `--depth` argument can be skipped, but you're risking to download a lot of unnecessary data.
+**Note 2**: Argument `--depth` can be skipped, but you're risking to download a lot of unnecessary data.

 ## Acknowledgments